Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Insight

-When you see something unnatural, you might gain Insight.
+You gain Insight from seeing the Unnatural.
 When you do, fill in the corresponding number of notches beginning at the 1 position (1 o’clock).
-If you’ve gained 5 or more Insight in one go, make an **Insight Save**.
-If you cannot fill enough Insight notches, you **freak out** and might suffer from **delusions**.
+If you gain 5 or more Insight in one go or if you cannot fill enough Insight notches, make an **Insight Save**.

+### Insight Save

+When you experience something mind-shatteringly dreadful, roll 1d12.
+If it hits an empty Insight notch or a **Hardened** notch, you keep it together.
+If it hits a filled in notch or a **Broken** notch, you freak out.

 ### Freak out